CCBlueX/Documentation/md/theme/overview.md

 5. **Publish to Marketplace**:
    - Once your theme is ready, you can submit it to the Marketplace for others to use by [contacting us](https://ccbluex.net/contact).
-5. **Publish to Marketplace**:
-   - Once your theme is ready, you can submit it to the Marketplace for others to use by [contacting us](https://ccbluex.net/contact).

 ### Security Warning